This intimate bus tour around New Orleans visits sites that relate to the history of slavery, free people of color, and the Civil War in New Orleans.

 Guided bus tour that covers the history surrounding the Battle of Baton Rouge

-2021 marks the 159th Anniversary for the Battle of Baton Rouge, and for this anniversary, Civil War Tours of New Orleans offers this special one-time tour of the sites around Baton Rouge that were witness to this battle.
-Lead by Civil War historian, and owner of Civil War Tours of New Orleans, Nic Clark will take guests on a seven hour-long guided bus tour of Baton Rouge and the surrounding area to discuss the events surrounding the Battle of Baton Rouge.
+2022 marks the 160th Anniversary for the Battle of Baton Rouge, and for this anniversary, Blue, Gray, & Bayous offers this special one-time tour of the sites around Baton Rouge that were witness to this battle.
+Lead by a Civil War historian and life-long Baton Rouge resident, this tour takes guests on a four hour-long guided bus tour of Baton Rouge and the surrounding area to discuss the events surrounding the Battle of Baton Rouge.

 This tour combines bus transportation, along with walking.
 Guests will need to be physically fit enough to both ride and walk for a few hours.